There are often many factors that lead to relationship failures.

 You just single-handedly prevent the N.1 cause of relationship failure to ravage your life.

-There are too types of negative vicious circles:
+There are two types of vicious cycles:

 Things can start off seemingly innocently, but little by little negativity builds upon itself in a vicious circle until it squeezes out all the good in you and all is left is bitterness and anger.